Jordan River, British Columbia

-Jordan River, founded as and still officially gazetted as River Jordan, is a small settlement on the west coast of Vancouver Island, British Columbia, Canada, located approximately 70 km west of Victoria.
+Jordan River, founded as, and still officially gazetted as, River Jordan, is a small settlement on the west coast of Vancouver Island, British Columbia, Canada, approximately 70 km west of Victoria at the mouth of the Jordan River.

 Established as a logging camp in the late 19th century, Jordan River has Vancouver Island's second hydroelectric power plant.
 It is popular amongst winter surfers.
 The eastern terminus of the Juan de Fuca Trail is at China Beach, 3 km west of Jordan River.

 History

 In 1790, the Spanish navigator and explorer Lieutenant Francisco de Eliza rebuilt a Spanish fort at Nootka Sound and subsequently explored the area between Nootka Sound and present day Victoria, BC.
 Originally named Rio Hermoso by his Sub-Lieutenant Manuel Quimper on June 14, 1790, the name was changed later that year to Rio Jordan when the Carta Reducida was made by Gonzalo López de Haro.
 The name change from Rio Hermoso to Rio Jordan is attributed to Francisco de Eliza's chaplain, Alejandro Jordan.
 Subsequent charting by British explorers anglicized the name to Jordan River.